takigama/takiuino/README.md

 Maniacbug - for his work on the 1284 originally. (https://maniacbug.wordpress.com/2011/11/27/arduino-on-atmega1284p-4/ The Optiboot folk - for making the awesome optiboot code! (https://code.google.com/p/optiboot/)

-I include both their source repos (without the .git, etc) here to meet my obligations under the GPL

 ## What is it?

 A fork of Maniacbug's mighty1284 code base, also includes the 644p code.